 genetically pre-disposed to intermediate gaits and specific breeding kept the variations more standard to .
 Some horses focus on the

 more lateral gaits (where the legs on the same side move together, i.e. pace)

 and some gaited horse breedings focus on the diagonal gait (opposite front and

-back legs move together, i.e. trot)and other gaits are what are called square
+back legs move together, i.e. trot)or other smooth gaits such as square smooth gaits,

 where all feet are measured onto the round equally, i.e. walk, flat foot walk,